Payee Number Requirements

 - Deletion of hold records on a 3 TIN that is defined as a Comptroller taxpayer number.

 Agency Repeater Numbers

 Agencies are responsible for setting up their own agency repeater number, mail codes and direct deposit information in TINS.
-To prevent changes to your mail codes by other agencies, set the Security Level to 1 on each mail code.
-Agencies must not:
+To prevent changes to your mail codes by other agencies, set the security level to 1 on each mail code.

-- Process updates to another agency’s repeater number or its mail codes
+- Do not process TINS updates to another agency’s repeater number or its mail codes.

-- Set up new mail codes on another agency’s repeater number
+- Do not set up new mail codes on another agency’s repeater number.

-- Set up, update or cancel direct deposit information on another agency’s repeater number mail codes.
+- Do not set up, update or cancel direct deposit information on mail codes for another agency’s repeater number.
 By setting up direct deposit on your agency’s mail codes, your agency becomes the custodial agency for the direct deposit information, which prevents other agencies from updating or deleting your agency’s direct deposit records.